Siemiatycze County

 Siemiatycze County (powiat siemiatycki) is a unit of territorial administration and local government (powiat) in Podlaskie Voivodeship, north-eastern Poland, on the border with Belarus.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Siemiatycze, which lies 80 km south of the regional capital Białystok.
 The only other town in the county is Drohiczyn, lying 15 km west of Siemiatycze.

 The county covers an area of 1459.58 km2.
 As of 2019 its total population is 44,366, out of which the population of Siemiatycze is 14,418, that of Drohiczyn is 1,970, and the rural population is 27,978.

 Neighbouring counties

-Siemiatycze County is bordered by Biała Podlaska County and Łosice County to the south, Siedlce County to the south-west, Sokołów County to the west, Wysokie Mazowieckie County and Bielsk County to the north, and Hajnówka County to the north-east.
+Siemiatycze County is bordered by Biała County and Łosice County to the south, Siedlce County to the south-west, Sokołów County to the west, Wysokie Mazowieckie County and Bielsk County to the north, and Hajnówka County to the north-east.
 It also borders Belarus to the east.